SujalAhrodia/Practice_2020/README.md

 >> * The words are always separated by a single space.
 >> * Follow up: Could you do it in-place without allocating extra space?

+> 3. Given an array of strings, group anagrams together.
+Note:
+>> * All inputs will be in lowercase.
+>> * The order of your output does not matter.

 </details>